transentis/bptk_py/README.md

 * Added Delayed Events in Agent based modelling.
 Now each agent can send events that trigger in the future.
 Instantiate a ```DelayedEvent``` and set the ``trigger_in`` parameter with the number of periods to wait before trigger.
 The framework will make sure to trigger the event at the right time.
 * Added ``agent_type`` as optional parameter for Agent.
 Now you do not need to add the agent type in the initialize method anymore if that is what you prefer
 * Better handling of progress bar in ABM simulation using ``ipywidgets.Out`` to make bar disappear after .
 Removed running scheduler as thread because this is not required here.
+* ABM: If you still have scenario manager files but deleted the code, execution will not be stopped anymore but faulty scenario is skipped with an Error message.

 ### 0.6.6
 * Little improvements and bugfixes to data collectors.
 For Kinesis, you will be warned if ``boto`` (required for AWS access) is not installed as it is not a package dependency.